ChristopherRogers1991/python-challenges/game-of-life/README.md

 If you are new to Python/programming, it is recommended that you start with the [lights-out](../lights-out) project.
-In addition to topics covered in that project (such as lists, functoins, etc), this will also cover:
+In addition to topics covered in that project (such as lists, functoins, etc), this will also cover the topics listed below.
+Note that the links are provided only for reference - it is not necessary that you read/understand them before proceeding.

 * [Commandline Arguments via ArgumentParser](https://docs.python.org/3/library/argparse.html#module-argparse)
 and [argv](https://docs.python.org/3/library/argparse.html#module-argparse)